Parcks/core/CONTRIBUTING.md

 "Always leave code cleaner than you find it" (see [full explanation](http://programmer.97things.oreilly.com/wiki/index.php/The_Boy_Scout_Rule)).
 Even if you didn't add new functionality, feel free to reorganise the code so it's cleaner.

 ## Submitting changes
 Please send a Pull Request (PR) with a clear list of what you have done or changed.
 Always write a clear log message for your commits.
+An example of a good commit message can be found [here](https://github.com/Parcks/core/commit/6fb529273409edb0aa4194126a37ee89e76ce277).

+### What should it look like?
+- First line capitalized indicating briefly what you've changed
+- A more detailed explanation of your changes
+- A list containing all the changed, added, renamed, deleted files

+### Response time
 You can expect a response from a maintainer within 7 days.
 If you haven’t heard anything by then, feel free to ping the thread.
 You can find the name of the maintainer(s) in the [README](https://github.com/Parcks/core/blob/master/README.md) file.

 ## Testing
 We don't accept failing pull requests.
 New functionality should be tested if possible.
 Please keep in mind that testing is done on a **Debian** system.